 The program created by the partnership is being called the AAR Eagle Career Pathway Program, and it is the first of its kind program regarding routine maintenance for aircraft.
 The program will be designed to expand the University’s current program.
 It will include repair and operating supply instruction, job shadowing and mentoring opportunities, and education in proprietary software information for those interested in careers as technicians.
 In the program, students can expect to be trained in areas such as vibration analysis, field balancing procedure, and bearing vibration.

 According to Sartain, the program will take five years to complete and will give students easy access to the largest maintenance repair and overhaul network of facilities in the Americas.
-While the aviation program at Western Michigan University is already competitive, the new program will help close the gap between the next decade’s projected supply and demand of mechanics by offering participants of the program an interview with AAR following graduation.
+While the aviation program at Western Michigan University is already competitive, the new program will help close the gap between the next decade’s projected supply and demand of mechanics by offering participants of the program an interview with AAR following graduation from the aircraft maintenance training program and WMU.